 - The original sponsor letter

-Notes: The nomination sponsor (i.e., the individual responsible for assembling the nomination packet) must be a professional member in good standing of ASID.
+Notes: The nomination sponsor (i.e., the individual responsible for coordinating and submitting the online nomination materials) must be a professional member of ASID in good standing.
 Current ASID national officers, members of the ASID Board of Directors and members of the Council of Fellows (at the time of nomination) may not serve as sponsors.
 However, current officers and members of the ASID Board of Directors may suggest nominees and ask another professional member in good standing to act as the sponsor.
 In the case of a chapter submission, the nominating chapter will select a professional ASID member in good standing to act as a single sponsor.